Iron Deficiency: A Neglected Public Health Crisis Among Young Women in the United States

 The researchers analyzed blood samples and demographic data from nearly 3,500 girls and women between the ages of 12 and 21.
 They found that almost 40% of girls and women in the United States suffer from iron deficiency and iron deficiency anemia.

 This iron deficiency can lead to symptoms such as fatigue, trouble concentrating and hair loss.
-Additionally, about 6% of these people also have iron deficiency anemia, a potentially serious condition where lack of iron causes a reduction in the amount of red blood cells, which are responsible for carrying oxygen around the body.
+Additionally, regarding 6% of these people also have iron deficiency anemia, a potentially serious condition where lack of iron causes a reduction in the amount of red blood cells, which are responsible for carrying oxygen around the body.

 If left untreated, anemia can lead to an increased risk of infections, as well as cardiovascular and pulmonary complications.
-Iron deficiency can also cause complications before and after childbirth.
+Iron deficiency can also cause complications before and following childbirth.
 Furthermore, iron deficiency and iron deficiency anemia are not limited to the United States, present especially in low-income countries where malnutrition can be high and access to health care is often poor.

 The causes of iron deficiency